esteinig/dartQC/readme/task.filter.md

 # Task: Filter

-Main task to filter the data in DartQC.
+Main task to filter SNPs in DartQC.

 Inputs are either the call data and scheme files with `--calls` and `--call_scheme` or the directory containing the project's (global option `--project`) pre-processed files with `--preprocessed`.